VEinteligente/VESinFiltro/_noticias/2020-04-26-phishing_healthcare_heroes.md

 ![comparison](/res/post_img/2020-04-26/comp.png)

-CANTV, Venezuela's largest ISP and a state-owned company under the control of Nicolas Maduro, was **tricking their users with malicious DNS responses for heroesdesaludve.info,*[update]* and the alternative domain saludvzla.com**, sending most of the users who wanted to visit the site to a fake one to capture their data.
+CANTV, Venezuela's largest ISP and a state-owned company under the control of Nicolas Maduro, was **tricking their users with malicious DNS responses for heroesdesaludve.info,*[update:* and the alternative domain saludvzla.com]**, sending most of the users who wanted to visit the site to a fake one to capture their data.
 It's possible that this malicious site also received visits from deceived users after clicking on malicious links.

 Phishing is an attack in which users are fooled into revealing personal or sensitive information, making them believe they are visiting the genuine site when they really are in a malicious site that looks like the original.